stadia/activerecord-mysql2rgeo-adapter/README.md

 You can set a spatial attribute by providing an RGeo geometry object, or by providing the WKT string representation of the geometry.
-If a string is provided, the activerecord-postgis-adapter will attempt to parse it as WKT and set the value accordingly.
+If a string is provided, the activerecord-mysql2rgeo-adapter will attempt to parse it as WKT and set the value accordingly.

     record.lonlat = 'POINT(-122 47)'  # sets the value to the given point